-A clinic called DVC Stem selling unproven stem cells has popped up prominently on the web in the last couple of years.
-It’s a relatively new and in some ways puzzlingly dominant presence on the stem cell section of the Internet at the moment.
+A clinic called DVC Stem selling unproven stem cells has popped up prominently on the web recently.
+It’s a relatively new and in some ways puzzlingly dominant presence on the stem cell section of the Internet.

-We should pay attention to these kinds of changes on the web as they can impact many people’s healthcare choices, sometimes in a negative way.
+We should pay attention to these kinds of changes on the web.
+They can impact many people’s healthcare choices, sometimes in a negative way.

 What changed over the last couple of years so that DVC Stem is so prominent on the web?
 Much of it seems to be related to Google.
 Update: I have a new piece out on STAT News on the broader issue with unproven therapies and Google Search so also check that out.

 The rise of DVC Stem on the web raises serious broader issues with Google search in the unproven biomedical sphere.

 DVC is a Cayman Islands stem cell clinic.
 It sells expensive, unproven stem cell interventions for many conditions.

 In my opinion, the offerings do not have a strong biomedical science foundation, which is why I call them “unproven”.

 This clinic fits in with many of the unproven stem cell clinics we often see here in the U.S., especially those selling birth-related and fat cell injections.